scipy-conference/scipy_proceedings/papers/chris_beaumont/chris_beaumont.rst

    :scale: 34%
    :figclass: thb

+   Glue after **step 2**.
 Tracing a cluster of points in the scatter plot creates a new subset, The histogram plot updates automatically.

-Next she loads the infrared image.
+**Step 3** Next she loads the infrared image.
 She would like to see how the points in the catalog relate to structures in the image, by overplotting the subset on the image.
 To do this, she first "links" the data by defining the logical relationships between the two files.
-She opens a data linking dialog, which displays the attributes defined for each dataset.
+She opens a data linking dialog, which displays the attributes defined for each dataset (Figure 3).
 The image has attributes for the x and y location of each pixel, and the catalog has columns which list the location of each object in the same coordinate system.
 She highlights the attribute describing the x location attribute for each dataset